bethanyj28/r2h-reference/css/basics.md

 With the prevelance of phones, it's important to style your site in a way that looks good on all devices.
 It would be exhausting to rewrite your CSS for each different device you encounter, so [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) are great to apply conditional logic to your CSS to ensure your styles look good on any screen.

 # Practice Problems
-- [W3 Schools](https://www.w3schools.com/css/css_exercises.asp) (Note that this site makes you write CSS in an HTML file, which is an alternative to writing it in a `.css` file.
+- [W3 Schools](https://www.w3schools.com/css/css_exercises.asp) (Note that this site makes you write CSS in an HTML file, which is an alternative to writing it in a `.css` file)